datacarpentry/wrangling-genomics/lessons/Genomeassembly.md

 Each individual base in a sequence read has quality identifier called PHRED score, typically between value 0-40 for Illumina.
 The FASTQ file converts the numeric value to a character because they use less space (fewer bits).
 There are also two systems of such conversion, PHRED+33 and PHRED+64.
 PHRED+33 is used in new Illumina protocols.
 PHRED+64 is used also so be aware!

 How does this work?
-ìPhred quality scores  are defined as a property which is logarithmically related to the base-calling error probabilities .î -Wikipedia.
+‚ÄúPhred quality scores  are defined as a property which is logarithmically related to the base-calling error probabilities .‚Äù -Wikipedia.
 Or you can just use this chart:
 |Phred Quality Score |Probability of incorrect base call |Base call accuracy|
 |:-------------------|:---------------------------------:|-----------------:|